dolphindb/Tutorials_EN/streaming_tutorial.md

 ```
 #### 2.6 Streaming data persistence

-By default, the streaming table keeps all data in memory.
+By default, the streaming table keeps all streaming data in memory.
 Streaming data can be persisted to disk for the following 3 reasons:
-1. Avoid out-of-memory problems.
+1. Mitigate out-of-memory problems.
 2. Backup streaming data.
 When a node reboots, the persisted data can be automatically loaded into the streaming table.
 3. Resubscribe from any position.